 What I have found to be the best choice for bedding is a mixture of Aspen shavings and a soft woody pet pellets.
 There is little or no dust, the woody pets let you quickly identify when an area is wet, and there is virtually no odor.
 The aspen shavings provide a soft bedding material and they are quite absorbent.

 Another suitable alternative to wood bedding is to use an absorbent cloth that can be run through the wash, such as vellux or fleece.
-The downsides to these is that they don’t allow for the natural rutting habit that hedgehogs enjoy, and loose threads can be hazardous to their little toes.
+The downsides to these is that they don’t allow for the natural burrowing and digging that hedgehogs enjoy, and loose threads can be hazardous to their little toes.

 Food and Water